Wiktoria-Okla/BEE2041_EmpiricalProject/README.txt

 ## Repository overview
 This repository is structured as follows:

+├── git.
 ├── data
     ├── F1_full_scraped.csv
     ├── F1_pit_scraped.csv
-├── source
+├── output
-    ├── blog.ipynb
+    ├── blog.txt
-├── blog
+    ├── blog_copy.html
     ├── code_output.pdf
-└──README
+├── source code
+    ├── project_code.ipynb
+├── LICENSE.txt
+└── README.txt

-The Jupyter notebook contained in the 'source code' folder contains all the code necessary to reproduce the project.
+The 'source code' folder contains the Jupyter notebook which contains all the code necessary to reproduce the project.
 This includes: Web-scraping data, cleaning data, modelling dataframes, producing outputs such as graphs and tables, and a regression model.

 The clean dataframes produced in the Jupyter notebook are also saved as CSV copies in the 'data' folder.
 The F1_full_scraped.csv dataset corresponds to the race dataframe, and F1_pit_scraped.csv corresponds to pit stop dataframe.

-The blog.txt file contains the links to the GitHub project repository and a link to the final blog post.

-The file code_output.pdf contains the outputs of the Jupyter Notebook.
+The 'output' folder contains a blog.txt file containing the links to the GitHub project repository and a link to the final blog post.
+As well as a copy of the blog_output.html which is a copy of the blog page in the case that the HackMD link is not accessible.
+The file code_output.pdf is a pdf version of the Jupyter notebook code.

 ## Running instructions

-In order to replicate all results the user needs to install python and run the code script contained in the blog.ipynb file.
+In order to replicate all results the user needs to install python and run the code script contained in the project_code.ipynb file.

 This code has been tested using Python 3.8.8 Jupyter Notebook.
 Within python, a number of additional libraries are required.
 These are indicated below, along with the version number used to generate original results:
  > beautifulsoup4 4.9.3
  > pandas 1.2.4
  > matplotlib 3.3.4